What Happens When You Try to Sell A Property Above Market Value on The Gold Coast?

 When a property is first listed, it often attracts attention, especially if it is well-marketed.
 However, if the price is too high, initial interest can quickly fade as potential buyers compare it to other, more reasonably priced options.
 This drop in interest can be swift and dramatic, leaving the property lingering on the market.

-Impact on Online Listing Metrics.
+Impact on Online Listing Metrics

 In today’s digital age, online listings are a critical part of selling property.
 Overpriced listings often suffer from poor click-through rates, fewer inquiries, and reduced overall engagement.
 These metrics are key indicators of buyer interest, and when they are low, it becomes harder to generate momentum for a sale.